tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 If there is more than one profile inside a profile type, the profiles are tried in the order they are listed.

+Each task can be triggered by one of the 4 callers:

+1) `Focus lost`.
+When the user presses <kbd>Tab</kbd> or switches focus away from the selected source field in the Browser or in the Add dialog.
+1) `Toolbar button`.
+When the user presses the "Regenerate all fields" button in the Browser's toolbar.
+1) `Note added`.
+When AnkiConnect adds a new note, but not when the user adds a note manually via the Add dialog.
+1) `Bulk add`.
+When the user presses the "Bulk-generate" button in the Browser's "Edit" menu.

+When editing a profile, you can select what callers the profile should "answer" to.
+For example, you can generate furigana when focus is lost but not when a note is added.

 ## Audio files

 AJT Japanese can add audio files from accent dictionaries to Anki cards.